 To diagnose Wilms' tumor, your child's doctor may recommend:

-- A physical examination.
+- A physical exam.
 The doctor will look for possible signs of Wilms' tumor.

 - Imaging tests.
-Imaging tests that create images of your child's kidneys can help your doctor determine whether your child has a kidney tumor.
-Imaging tests may include ultrasound, computerized tomography (CT) and magnetic resonance imaging (MRI).
+Tests that create images of the kidneys help the doctor determine whether your child has a kidney tumor.
+Imaging tests may include an ultrasound, computerized tomography (CT) or magnetic resonance imaging (MRI).

-Once your child's doctor has diagnosed Wilms' tumor, he or she works to determine the extent (stage) of the cancer.
-Your child's doctor may recommend a chest X-ray, chest CT scan and bone scan to determine whether the cancer has spread beyond the kidneys.
+Once your child's doctor diagnoses Wilms' tumor, he or she works to determine the extent (stage) of the cancer.
+The doctor may recommend a chest X-ray or chest CT scan and bone scan to determine whether the cancer has spread beyond the kidneys.

-- Stage I. The cancer is found only in one kidney and generally can be completely removed with surgery.
+- Stage I. The cancer is found only in one kidney, is completely contained within the kidney, and can be completely removed with surgery.

 - Stage II.
-The cancer has spread to the tissues and structures near the affected kidney, such as fat or blood vessels, but it can still be completely removed by surgery.
+The cancer has spread to the tissues and structures beyond the affected kidney, such as nearby fat or blood vessels, but it can still be completely removed by surgery.

 - Stage III.
-The cancer has spread beyond the kidney area to nearby lymph nodes or other structures within the abdomen, and it may not be completely removed by surgery.
+The cancer has spread beyond the kidney area to nearby lymph nodes or other structures within the abdomen, the tumor may spill within the abdomen before or during surgery, or it may not be completely removed by surgery.

 - Stage IV.
-The cancer has spread to distant structures, such as the lungs, liver, bones or brain.
+The cancer has spread outside the kidney to distant structures, such as the lungs, liver, bones or brain.

-- Stage V. Cancer cells are found in both kidneys.
+- Stage V. Cancer cells are found in both kidneys (bilateral tumors).